 - Seats at the dinner.

-Proceeds support programs that reach underserved communities, such as the Clemente Course in the Humanities, which serves as a bridge to further education and civic involvement for low-income adults.
+Proceeds support programs that reach underserved communities such as the Clemente Course in the Humanities, which serves as a bridge to further education and civic involvement for low-income adults.
 Mass Humanities is a private, nonprofit organization that promotes the use of history, literature, philosophy, and the other humanities disciplines to deepen our understanding of the issues of the day, strengthen our sense of common purpose, and enrich individual and community life.